 On December 16, 2016, DOE issued a final rule that requires institutions to meet all state requirements for legally offering distance education in any state in which the institution is offering distance education courses.
 The rule was scheduled to go into effect on July 1, 2018 which has been delayed until July 1, 2020.
+On June 12, 2019, DOE issued Proposed Regulations that among other things, would modify the 2016 regulations regarding state authorization of distance education.
 See "Risk Factors" in Item 1A of this Report.